 Microdosing isn’t a new idea by any means.
-It’s recently been going mainstream after several high-level tech executives in Silicon Valley started talking about their experiences with small, daily doses of psychedelics.
+It’s become mainstream in recent years after several high-level tech executives in Silicon Valley started talking about their experiences with small, daily doses of psychedelics.

 Here, we’ll cover everything you need to know about microdosing.